-If you are the group leader you have a very important role.
+If you are the community leader you have a very important role.
 You are responsible for overseeing the challenge that your organization is running.
 You get to champion the event to your co-workers, community, or members of your organization.

 There is some planning to be done:

-Please see the group leader implementation guide for more detailed instructions.
+4. Please see the Community Implementation Guide for more detailed instructions.

-Team captains are essential to running a team based challenge within a group.
+Team captains are essential for running a team based challenge within a community.
 The first step is to get your team together.
-If you are creating a team within a group ALL team members have to be part of the group before they can be added to your team.
-This may have already been done for you or you may need to recruit people to be in the group.
-Once people are in the group you can create your team within a group and invite them to your team.
+If you are creating a team within a community ALL team members have to be part of the community before they can be added to your team.
+This may have already been done for you or you may need to recruit people to be in the community.
+Once people are in the community you can create your team by inviting members from the community to be on your team.
 When the team is complete then it’s time for the challenge to start.
-Please see the team captain implementation guide for more details on how to invite team members.

-During the challenge your role is to encourage everyone to keep participating through to the end and make sure that they are logging their steps/flights.
-In addition the group leader may send out emails or other communications it is your job to pass this information on to your team!
+During the challenge, your role is to encourage everyone to keep participating through until the end and make sure that they are logging their steps/flights.
+In addition, the community leader may send out emails or other communications and it is your job to pass this information on to your team.

 Your main role as team captain is to monitor your team’s activity and ensure that they stay involved in the challenge.
 Have fun and happy stepping!

-Individual challenge within a group: For this challenge you would have all the individuals within the group participating in the challenge as individuals.
-This is good if you don’t have enough people to create teams within your group or if you are more interested in individual results.
-One of the challenges of this type of challenge is if you have a range of physical activity levels some people may feel demotivated if they are way behind everyone else as an individual.
+Individual challenge within a group: For this challenge you would have all the individuals within the community participating in the challenge as individuals.
+This is good if you don’t have enough people to create teams within your community or if you are more interested in individual results.
+One of the concerns with this type of challenge is if you have a range of physical activity levels some people may feel demotivated if they are behind everyone else as an individual.